Handling Duplicate Data

-message_id’s.
-Effectively, this means Segment will de-duplicate data that appears inside a 24 hour sliding window.

-An important point of stress about the above is that Segment de-duplicates on the event’s message_id, not on the contents of an event payload.
-So unless you’re generating
+message_ids.
+This means Segment can de-duplicate any data that appears within a 24 hour rolling window.
+An important point remember is that Segment de-duplicates on the event’s message_id, not on the contents of an event payload.
+So if you aren’t generating

-Since the api layer is de-duping during this window, duplicate events that are further than 24 hours apart from one another will need to be de-duped in the Warehouse.
+Since the api layer is de-duping during this window, duplicate events that are further than 24 hours apart from one another must be de-duped in the Warehouse.
 Segment also dedupes messages going into a Warehouse based on the message_id, which is the